-In recent years, AMD has been unafraid to push back against a dominant Intel by talking up not just the value-per-dollar but also the high-end performance that end users can find in their next-generation Ryzen processors.
+AMD has been unafraid to push back against the long-standing dominance of Intel in the CPU arena by talking up both the value-per-dollar and high-end performance delivered by their latest Ryzen hardware.

-Which CPU is best: Intel of AMD Ryzen?
+Which CPU is best: Intel or AMD Ryzen?

 AMD Ryzen — in a nutshell

 This initial three-tiered approach also made it pretty easy to compare AMD’s Ryzen chips against the competition.
 The Ryzen 3 was an entry-level alternative to the Intel i3, the Ryzen 5 was a mainstream counterpart to the Intel i5, and the Ryzen 7 was pitched in opposition to the performance offered by an Intel i7.